-Whatever your opinions were on Phish‘s exclusive Sirius XM concert at The Met Philly earlier this month, we can all agree on one thing: tickets were hard to get.
+Whatever your opinions were on Phish‘s exclusive Sirius XM concert at The Met Philly on 12/13/19, we can all agree on one thing: tickets were hard to get.
 We’re not talking about Charleston-“hard,” where people were reportedly offering up to three hundred dollars for a ticket outside the venue.
 We’re talking even-harder-than-floors-for-MSG-New-Year’s-Eve “hard.”

 As most fans are aware, no tickets were sold for this event.
 Instead, SiriusXM subscribers were prompted to enter a series of email raffles or call into SiriusXM Phish Radio to attempt to get through to program hosts Ari Fink and Jonathan Schwartz for their on-air “Met Drops”—a task that quickly proved easier said than done as nonstop calls tied up SiriusXM phone lines and eager callers even began spilling over to other Sirius stations’ numbers with their hopeful outreach.
 Due to the inherent exclusivity of this massive underplay, the vast majority of ticket seekers were ultimately unsuccessful in their pre-show Met Philly endeavors.

 That didn’t stop several hundred ticketless hopefuls from showing up anyway in search of one of the coveted “golden tickets.”
 Fans hung around the ticket winners’ line at The Met attempting to trade four NYE floor tickets or as much as $1,000 cash for a ticket into the 3,500-capacity venue.
 As these ambitious fans milled around North Broad Street on that chilly Tuesday afternoon, it was difficult not to feel for them.
 These people were clearly committed to finding their way inside for the smallest Phish show in two decades, and it looked as though most (if not all) of them would go home disappointed.